ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 [23] "entities"
 ```

 This blog post should help you find the right data columns, but if you don't find what you are looking for it might be nested inside a column.
+Try using `dplyr::glimpse()` to explore the data and locate nested columns.
 For example the entities column (which is present in both tweets and users) have the following useful columns:

 ```r